 - “Let’s do it, I know how to market a product” (the “serial entrepreneur” with 3 failed startups)

-- “No, what you should really tell her is this… ” (the 3 years single guy who didn’t choose singledon)
+- “No, what you should really tell her is this… ” (the 3 years single guy who didn’t choose singledom)

-- “I’m a woman, he should pay for me” (low value woman to guy who obviously feels the opposite)
+- “I’m a woman, he should pay for me” (low-value woman with a man who obviously doesn’t feel that way)

 - “I deserve it” (but can’t afford it: hilarious example here)

-Billy Bats in this Goodfellas scene shows entitlement mentality:
+Billy Bats in this Goodfellas scene shows an entitlement mentality:

 He just looks like an entitlement complainer.
 Nobody takes you seriously when you talk like that.